trust-mfn-berlin/animals-as-objects/vault/material.labels-and-knowledge.md

 <figcaption>

 _Historical labels from the Zoological Garden in an archive folder in the Museum of Natural History: material traces of the history of the relationship between the zoo and the museum in Berlin.
 (MfN, HBSB, S004-02-05 Nr.
-96, photo Sarina Schirmer.
+96, image: Sarina Schirmer.
 All rights reserved.)_

 </figcaption>